-Try to get out of bed at least 2 - 3 times a day to sit in a chair or take a short walk when your nurse says it is okay.
+Try to get out of bed at least 2 to 3 times a day to sit in a chair or take a short walk when your nurse says it is OK.

-Make sure you are taking the right amount of pain medications at the right time to reduce your pain.
+Make sure you are taking the right amount of pain medicines at the right time to reduce your pain.
 Tell your nurse if getting out of bed causes a lot of pain.

 Steps to Take

 Make sure someone is with you for safety and support in the beginning.

 - Roll onto your side.

 - Bend your knees until your legs are hanging over the side of the bed.